 Tummy tuck recovery requires 3-4 weeks of downtime and rest.
 Many patients are unable to exercise for 8 weeks after their surgery.
 You’ll be able to see the final result of your procedure after six months.
 Scarring will take anywhere from 12-18 months to fade.

-The rules about Medicare funding for tummy tuck surgery often change.
+The rules about Medicare cover tummy tuck often change.
 Persistent skin rashes, hernia, incontinence or lower back pain may allow a rebate.
 Always check the Medicare Benefits Schedule (MBS) or submit a confidential enquiry form.

 Book Your Initial Consultation